Gifted (manga)

 Gifted (ギフテッド) is a Japanese manga series written by Seimaru Amagi and illustrated by Rima Amamiya.
 It has been serialized in Kodansha's shōjo manga magazine Nakayoshi since December 2021.
 A television drama adaptation was broadcast on Tōkai TV and Fuji TV from August to September 2023.
-The second season premiered on Wowow Prime and Wowow On Demand in October 2023.
+A second season aired on Wowow Prime and Wowow On Demand from October to December 2023.
+An anime television series adaptation is set to premiere in 2027.

 Plot

 Natsuki Amakusa is a 20-year-old genius detective at the Tokyo Metropolitan Police Department.
 One day he meets Yūya Shiki, a 17-year-old high schooler born with the innate gift to identify murderers.
 Using their respective abilities to work together, the two become partners solving various difficult cases.